|Residence Gilbert||Self Catering||Saturday||3||6||2||+ Cot|

-Barbecue facility provided with table and 4 chairs.
+Barbecue facility provided with table and six chairs.
 Also picnic table, and hammock.
 Three adult bikes in shed.
 Tv/dvd player, radio/cd/USB player.
 Good sized garden for outdoor games.

 Would suit those who are looking for a sunny, detached cottage with a private, enclosed garden in a quiet location with lots to explore close by.

-Three adult bikes and one child bike available in the shed at your own risk.
+Three adult bikes available in the shed at your own risk.

 Hello my name is Elizabeth and my father originally purchased our beautiful cottage in 1991.
 He completely renovated it over many years and we have spent many memorable holidays there.
 Now I love to visit regularly with my family and catch up with our wonderful neighbours.